Taira no Kiyomori: Career

 In 1171, Kiyomori arranged a marriage between his daughter Tokuko and Emperor Takakura.
 Their first son, the future Emperor Antoku, was born in 1178.
-The next year, in 1179, Kiyomori staged a coup d'état that forced the resignation of his rivals from all government posts and subsequently banishing them.
-He then filled the open government positions with his allies and relatives, and imprisoned the cloistered Emperor Go-Shirakawa.
+The next year, in 1179, Kiyomori staged a coup d'état forcing the resignation of his rivals from all government posts and subsequently banishing them.
+He then filled the open government positions with his allies and relatives, and imprisoned (house arrest) the cloistered Emperor Go-Shirakawa.
 Finally, in 1180 Kiyomori forced Emperor Takakura to abdicate and give Prince Tokihito the throne, who then became Emperor Antoku.

 With the exertion of Taira power and wealth and Kiyomori's new monopoly on authority, many of his allies, most of the provincial samurai, and even members of his own clan turned against him.
 Prince Mochihito, brother of Emperor Takakura, called on Kiyomori's old rivals of the Minamoto clan to rise against the Taira, beginning the Genpei War in the middle of 1180.
 Kiyomori died early the next year from sickness, leaving his son Munemori to preside over the downfall and destruction of the Taira at the hands of the Minamoto in 1185.

 The Tale of the Heike states that as he lay dying, Kiyomori's fever was so high that anyone who attempted to even get near him would be burned by the heat.

+The rapid rise of certain notable figures to prominence, as well as their decline, have been popularly attributed to Dakiniten.
+A certain anecdote regarding the military leader Taira no Kiyomori found in the Genpei Jōsuiki (one of a number of variants of the Heike Monogatari) claims that Kiyomori once shot an arrow at a fox during a hunt.
+The fox then transformed into a woman who promised to grant Kiyomori whatever he wanted in exchange for her life.
+Kiyomori, realizing this woman is none other than the goddess Kiko Tennō (貴狐天王, lit.
+"Venerable Fox Deva-King", i.e. Dakiniten), spared her life.
+He subsequently became a devotee of the goddess, despite his awareness that the benefits obtained through the Dakiniten rite (吒天の法, Daten no hō) would not be passed on to his progeny.
+The story thus attributes both Kiyomori's rise in power and the subsequent fall of his clan to his performance of the Dakiniten ritual.